Semantically Guided Action Anticipation: Method

-This loss encourages the encodings $z_i^s$ of text descriptions $l_i^s$ associated with labels $y_i^s$ to preserve the same geometrical associations as their corresponding anchor, encouraging the latent space learned by $\mathcal{G}$ to mirror the structure defined by $\mathcal{A}$.
+This loss encourages the encodings $z_i^s$ of text descriptions $l_i^s$ associated with $y_i^s$ to preserve the same geometrical associations as $\mathcal{A}[y_i^s]$, encouraging the latent space learned by $\mathcal{G}$ to mirror the structure defined by $\mathcal{A}$.
 To further favor alignment to $\mathcal{A}$, rather than employing a classification head, we predict class probabilities directly by Softmax-normalizing relative encodings:

 Finally, we train the model using a combined loss $\mathcal{L}$:

 where $\mathcal{L}_{CE}$ is the cross-entropy loss, while $\lambda_1$ and $\lambda_2$ are hyperparameter weights to calibrate the magnitude of each loss.
 We refer to the label predicted by $\mathcal{G}$ from $l_i^t$ as $\overline{y}_i^t$.